AlexGoodlife/raycaster-SDL/README.md

 I made this small raycasting engine as a way to learn SDL and also some graphical computing

-**THIS ENGINE IS NOT VERY EFFICIENT**,
+**THIS ENGINE IS IN DEVELOPMENT**,
-It crashes, the collisions (especially for walking backwards) are unpolished and the engine can be **slow** due to it rendering textures as individual points of course all of this is subject to improvements
+I am currently working on optimizing and revamping the engine to be more efficient

 ## Reference
 Alot of the code was direct reference from 3DSage's youtube series on raycasters